juhyeonkim95/Mitsuba3DopplerToF/README.md

 ![visualization](assets/teaser.gif)

 This repository is the official Mitsuba3 implementation of "Doppler Time-of-Flight Rendering" by Juhyeon Kim, Wojciech Jarosz, Ioannis Gkioulekas, Adithya Pediredla (SIGGRAPH Asia 2023, journal paper).
-Please also check Mitsuba0.5 implementation at [here](https://github.com/juhyeonkim95/Mitsuba0.5ToFRenderer).
+Please also check Mitsuba0.5 implementation at [here](https://github.com/juhyeonkim95/MitsubaDopplerToF).

 ## Install
 To compile, follow the original Mitsuba3's compliation guide at [here](https://github.com/mitsuba-renderer/mitsuba3).
+Our implementation only works on CUDA, so make sure to include CUDA as a backend in `mistuba.conf`.

 ## Parameter Explanation
 New integrator named `dopplertofpath` is added for Doppler ToF rendering.